muskanOfficial638/Auto-parts-admin/README.md

-# TailAdmin Next.js - Free Next.js Tailwind Admin Dashboard Template
+# TailAdmin Next.js - Auto partsXchange template

-TailAdmin is a free and open-source admin dashboard template built on **Next.js and Tailwind CSS** providing developers with everything they need to create a feature-rich and data-driven: back-end, dashboard, or admin panel solution for any sort of web project.
+TailAdmin is a admin dashboard template built on **Next.js and Tailwind CSS** providing developers with everything they need to create a feature-rich and data-driven: back-end, dashboard, or admin panel solution for any sort of web project.

 ![TailAdmin - Next.js Dashboard Preview](./banner.png)